Jacques Boucher de Crèvecœur de Perthes: Other works

 Boucher de Perthes displayed activity in many other directions.
-For more than thirty years he filled the presidential chair of the Société d'Emulation at Abbeville, to the publications of which he contributed articles on a wide range of subjects.
+For more than thirty years he filled the presidential chair of the Société d'Émulation at Abbeville, to the publications of which he contributed articles on a wide range of subjects.
 He was the author of several tragedies, two books of fiction, several works of travel, and a number of books on economic and philanthropic questions.

 Aftermath

 In 1954, the Museum Boucher de Perthes was opened in Abbeville, with collections covering a wide range of materials and periods.

-In his novel Journey to the Centre of the Earth (1864), Jules Verne makes reference to Boucher de Perthes after Professor Lindenbrock, Axel and, Hans discover "antediluvian" human heads on a beach near the center of the earth.
+In his novel Journey to the Center of the Earth (1864), Jules Verne makes reference to Boucher de Perthes after Professor Lindenbrock, Axel and, Hans discover "antediluvian" human heads on a beach near the center of the earth.